6enard/kadii/FIREBASE_SETUP_GUIDE.md

 ### Issue: "Missing or insufficient permissions" during sign-up
 **Solution:** This is the main issue!
 Make sure you've updated the security rules in Step 3.2 with the explicit `allow create` rule.

+### Issue: "Missing or insufficient permissions" when loading challenges
+**Solution:** Make sure you've updated the security rules to include the `friendRequests` and `challenges` collections as shown in Step 3.2.

 ### Issue: "User not found" during sign-in
 **Solution:** Make sure "Email enumeration protection" is DISABLED in Authentication Settings